-Many beauty salons and skincare therapists often offer light therapy.
-There are also plenty of light therapy devices on the market today you can use in the comfort of your own home.
-We will look at a few at-home options here.
+Many MediSpas and salons offer light therapy.
+These can be excellent resources to get started on light therapy.
+There are also plenty of light therapy devices on the market today that you can use in the comfort of your own home.

-Home Light Therapy Options for Spider Veins
+At Home Light Therapy for Spider Veins

 The TrophySkin RejuvaliteMD is an excellent at-home light therapy option.
 It supplies red and amber-wavelength light, and is quite effective at reducing the prevalence of spider veins on the face.

-The DPL-II Light Therapy Panel is another outstanding home light therapy device that features the amber-wave light that attacks those spider veins, as well as wrinkles and other skin blemishes.
+The Revive DPL-IIa Light Therapy Panel is another outstanding home light therapy device.
+It also features amber wave light that attacks those spider veins, as well as wrinkles and other skin blemishes.

 Just be aware that it can produce a good bit of heat that can be uncomfortable during treatment.